Katharine McPhee Defends Her Engagement To David Foster On Twitter With Powerful Political Quip

 — laura j. brown (@laurjbrown) July 6, 2018

-The world hasn’t seen McPhee’s engagement ring yet, but according to Jared Eng, Foster apparently “did a mighty fine job”.
+The world hasn’t seen McPhee’s engagement ring yet, but according to Jared Eng, Foster apparently “did a mighty fine job.”
 As of now the couple has not yet set a wedding date.